 The flash is relatively nearly instantaneous, but it has to be synced to trigger when the shutter is fully open.
 For focal plane shutters, the fastest shutter speed at which the full frame is all fully open at any one instant (to allow instantaneous flash to fully cover the entire frame), is called the Maximum Sync Speed.
 The Nikon spec charts in rear of camera manuals call it Maximum Flash Sync Speed, and I often tend to say Maximum Shutter Sync Speed (all the same thing, sync of the flash to the fully open shutter).
 Flash sync is not possible if the focal plane shutter speed is faster than this limit (because some of the frame would be covered by the closing second rear shutter, and so unexposed, causing a dark band in picture).
 Some cameras use leaf shutters in each lens, or electronic shutters in some camera sensor chips, and these can sync faster than focal plane shutters (because there is always a fully open instant).

-Until up into the 1980s, the fastest focal plane shutter maximum sync speed was 1/60 or 1/80 second.
+In the 1960s, the focal plane shutter maximum sync speed was 1/60 second.
+Maybe 1/80 second in the 1980s.
 Today, shutters are faster, and 1/200 second (5 ms) is common today.
 A few models can do 1/250 second (4 ms) or 1/320 second (3.125 ms).
 Full frame cameras must travel half again farther than DX, but the vertical shutter travel today covers 1/3 less distance than horizontal.
 FX covering 24 mm in 3.125 ms travels 7.7 meters/second.
 DX covering 16 mm in 5 ms travels 3.2 meters/second.
 There is no Minimum shutter speed - any slower shutter speed can always be used with flash (however Nikon cameras probably arbitrarily force a 1/60 second Minimum Shutter Speed With Flash in camera A or P or Auto modes, E2 menu on some models.
 Slow Sync or Rear Curtain Sync will bypass that limit to allow the slow metered shutter speed.)

 The Nikon specs clearly say Maximum Sync is still 1/250 second on their faster shutters, but some of these models provide a mode to allow 1/320 second sync, warning it might suffer reduced range of the flash.
 My guess is this is not about sync, but means the fast shutter could cut off slow flashes, like some large studio flash at low power, or speedlights at maximum power (but any speedlight power level lower than maximum should not be any issue).
 The speedlight T.1 flash duration at maximum will about 3x longer than T.5 (typically around 1/300 second).
 Maximum sync speed is normally not a speed problem (at normal ISO and apertures, when the ambient is not contributing much), because the flash is faster, so maximum sync speed is perfectly fine.
 The speed concern is about daylight level bright ambient, unable to use faster shutter speed.